Deltached/simple-personal-finance/README.md

 Add Custom Categories: You can manage categories very easily.

 # 💻 How it works
-The app generated 2 files:
+The app generates 2 files:
 - categories.json - Where the categories for income and expenses are stored;
 - finances.json - Where all the records are stored;